motiejus/iJodine/README.markdown

 III.
 Add linker dependencies

-Add iodine\_whatever.a and zlib.1.2.5.dylib as static binary dependencies.
+Add iodine\_whatever.a, zlib.1.2.5.dylib and libpcap.1.1.1.dylib as static
+binary dependencies to the iJodine project.
+At the moment it is added to the project root path and settings, but it might be sufficient to add to project path only.

 Profit.